 This policy sets the framework for our work with sustainable investment and environmental, social and governance issues, commonly referred to as ESG.
 The policy applies to all Nykredit's investments on behalf of our clients as well as Nykredit's own portfolios.
 The policy applies to all asset classes.
-Certain asset classes involve special conditions that require further clarification.
-This is the case for government bonds (chapter 7), mortgage bonds (chapter 8) and illiquid alternatives (chapter 9).
+Some asset classes involve special conditions that require further clarification.
+This is the case for government bonds (Section 7), mortgage bonds (Section 8) and illiquid alternatives (Section 9).

 The policy covers investments made by Nykredit as well as by external asset managers appointed by Nykredit.
-The policy also covers derivative financial instruments such as Exchange Traded Funds (ETF) and the like with underlying investments.
+For this reason, selection of external asset managers is described in a separate section.
+The policy also covers derivative financial instruments such as Exchange Traded Funds (ETF) and similar instruments with underlying investments.
 If such instruments are used, they must present the best possible match with this policy.

-Nykredit serves a wide variety of customers ranging from private individuals to Danish and international institutional investors.
-However, our commitment to creating value remains the same, irrespective of which customers we invest for.
-We take responsibility for resolving societal challenges where we can make a difference.
+Nykredit serves a wide variety of customers, ranging from private individuals to Danish and international institutional investors.
+However, our commitment to creating value remains the same, irrespective of which customers we serve.
+We take responsibility by helping resolve societal challenges where we can make a difference.
 This policy constitutes the foundation across all our investments.
-Customer-specific needs and requirements are accommodated, but as a minimum always within the framework of this policy.
-Discretionary mandates managed on behalf of institutional investors will, however, be regulated by the individual sustainable investment policies of such investors.
+Some customers may have special wishes and demands for their investments, which we are happy to accommodate, but as a minimum always within the requirements of this policy.